ackermannQ/kodereview/content/blog/map/index.md

 ```

-Giving the following output (you can test it in your dev tool with F12 or [there](https://playcode.io/new/), just replace the content of script.js):
+Giving the following output (you can test it in your dev tool with F12 or <a href="https://playcode.io/new/" target="_blank" rel="nofollow noopener noreferrer">there</a>, just replace the content of script.js):

 ```
 ["Ross: UX/UI Designer" ,
 "Doe: Front End Engineer" ,
-"Does: Back-end Engineer" ,
+"Does: Back End Engineer" ,
 "Gordon: QA Tester"]

 ```